IBM/charts/stable/ibm-odm-dev/README.md

 > **Tip**: The default values are in the `values.yaml` file of the `ibm-odm-dev` chart.

 If the Docker images are pulled from a private registry, you must [specify an image pull secret](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod).
+Proceed as follows:

 1. [Create an image pull secret](https://kubernetes.io/docs/concepts/containers/images/#creating-a-secret-with-a-docker-config) in the namespace.
 For information about setting an appropriate secret, see the documentation of your image registry.

-2. To set the secret in the `values.yaml` file, add the SECRET_NAME to the `pullSecrets` parameter.
+2. Set the secret in the `values.yaml` file by adding the SECRET_NAME to the `pullSecrets` parameter, as follows:

    ```yaml
    image:
      pullSecrets: SECRET_NAME
    ```
-   To install the chart from the Helm command line, add the `--set image.pullSecrets` parameter.
+3. Add the `--set image.pullSecrets` parameter in the Helm install command line, as follows:

    ```console
    $ helm install --name my-odm-dev-release \